Policy on Fees

-Fees in general take into consideration factors such as the Lawyer’s specific expertise, the complexities of the file, time spent, as well as the importance and urgency of the matter.
+Fees in general take into consideration factors such as the qualifications and notoriety of a Lawyer, the complexities of the file, a Lawyer’s specific expertise, time spent, as well as the importance and urgency of the matter.

 - an agreed hourly billing rate based on time spent, necessarily and exclusively dealing with the matter entrusted by the Client, and/or,